×

 Baskets are associated with Easter because many children receive Easter baskets from the Easter Bunny.
 In many families, while the children are sleeping on the night before Easter, the “Easter Bunny” (or the parents) hide baskets of candy, toys and chocolates around the house.
 When the children wake up, they need to find their Easter baskets.

 By the way, the sport “basketball” is called that name because when it was originally invented, players tried to throw a ball into a basket.
-These days, they use nets instead, but the name stayed the same.
+These days, they use nets instead.

 Example: